What is an evaluation?

 - Money to cover the costs of the different steps in the process

 As a way to help foreign trained professionals understand the licensing process for their profession, NMRC has produced a series of licensing guides to help foreign trained professionals better understand the licensing process for their profession.
-The professions include: CPA (Certified Public Accountant), engineer, nurse, doctor, lawyer and teacher.
+The professions include: CPA (Certified Public Accountant), engineer, nurse, doctor, lawyer, teacher, electrician, physical therapist and pharmacist.

 These guides provide detailed information about: the different steps in the process, costs, resources, educational programs and alternative careers.
 While the guides attempt to make the process clearer, the information can still be very complicated.
-It is important to get clarification on anything that is not clear.
-Maine’s licensing boards are a great resource for getting answers to specific questions about the process and it may be helpful to review the information with a workforce or career advisor.
+It is important to get clarification and answers about anything that is not clear.
+Maine’s licensing boards are a great resource for getting answers to specific questions about the process.
+Additionally, in 2021 Maine laws changed for many boards to give them greater flexibility regarding licensing requirements for foreign trained professionals so it is important to be in touch with the licensing board for your profession if you have a problem.
+It may also be helpful to review the information with a workforce or career advisor.
 Below are links to the licensing guides.

-*Please note that professional licensing boards update their procedures and make changes to their websites and applications.
+*Please note that Maine laws and rules change and professional licensing boards update their procedures and make changes to their websites and applications.
 NMRC will make every effort to keep these guides up to date, but information may change so it is important to confirm the information in the guides with the data available on a licensing board’s website.

-The New Mainers Resource Center (NMRC) at Portland Adult Education (PAE) has released a report with findings and recommendations aimed to reduce the barriers that foreign trained health professionals face in obtaining employment in the healthcare field.
+The New Mainers Resource Center (NMRC) at Portland Adult Education (PAE) has released Report of the Foreign-Trained Health Professionals Licensing Pilot Project with findings and recommendations aimed to reduce the barriers that foreign trained health professionals face in obtaining employment in the healthcare field.

 The recommendations from this report come at a critical time as Maine’s healthcare systems struggle with COVID-19 and disparity in health continues among minority populations.
 Establishing quicker and more cost-effective pathways for immigrant healthcare professionals to return to practice could result in a significant increase in the diversity and cultural competency of the state’s healthcare workforce which is one way to begin addressing these health disparities.